 Limitations to Know

-Dependent task due dates recalc only on completion - If “Automatically Update Child Task Due Date” is enabled, dependent tasks will shift only when the parent is completed, not when its due date is edited.
-This can cause later tasks to appear overdue if earlier steps are delayed but not marked as done.
+Dependent task due dates recalculate only on completion - If Automatically Update Child Task Due Date is enabled, child tasks shift when the parent task is completed, not when the parent due date is simply edited.
+If users delay earlier tasks without marking them complete, later tasks may look overdue.

-Due dates are always based on the plan start date - “Days After” is always relative to the plan start date (or the completion of a dependent task).
-There’s no native way to set due dates based on other date fields (like Event Date) without Flow.
+Due dates are based on the plan start date - Days After is based on the plan start date or the completion of a dependent task.
+There is no native way to calculate due dates from another date field, such as Event Date or Grant Deadline, without Flow.

 Engagement Plans vs. Flow-Only Task Creation